-There is a sombre mood at the moment, with terrorist acts and a mood of Islamophobia in some quarters that threatens to divide our society.
+There is a sombre mood in society at the moment, with terrorist acts and a mood of Islamophobia in some quarters that threatens to divide our society.
 For this reason Richard took great pleasure in accepting an invitation from the Ahmadiyya Muslim Association to attend their mosque in Willow Lane in Sutton on the evening of 15 June to break fast with them at sundown, during the holy month of Ramadan.
-In this photo he is inside the mosque with Nasser Butt, former Liberal Democrat Councillor for this Ward on the left as you look at the picture and, to the right, Naseer Dean, President of the London region of the Association.
+In this photo he is inside the mosque with Nasser Butt, former Liberal Democrat Councillor for this Ward, on the left as you look at the picture, and, to the right, Naseer Dean, President of the London region of the Association.

 About a week before I was elected Mayor in May 2016 I went to child-mind my grandson, something I have done every week so my daughter and son-in-law could go out to work.
 I found my daughter ill and took her to the doctor, who told me to take her immediately to the nearby accident and emergency department at St Thomas’s hospital.
 We arrived at noon and by 5pm they had diagnosed a brain tumour requiring immediate surgery.